M&T Bank Stadium

 Public transportation is available in the form of Baltimore’s MTA light rail; the system’s two lines both stop at Hamburg Street, on the stadium’s east side, and at Camden Yards, a short walk away (consider the latter if you want to check out some of the pregame scene — more on that below).
 The MARC commuter train system also has a stop at Camden Yards.
 Click here for more on public transit for Ravens games.

-Downtown Baltimore is at your beck and call before the game, with quite a few restaurants and bars nearby depending on how far you’re willing to stray from the stadium.
+Central Baltimore is at your beck and call before the game, with quite a few restaurants and bars nearby depending on how far you’re willing to stray from the stadium.
+For visitors staying in a downtown hotel, most of these attractions are a short walk away and close to M&T Bank Stadium as well.

 If it’s your first time visiting Baltimore, be sure to see the Inner Harbor, the most tourist-friendly and picturesque district of the city that includes attractions such as the Maryland Science Center and National Aquarium.
 Just know that because it’s touristy, your restaurant choices are largely of the chain variety, and you’re looking at about a mile walk to the stadium afterward.